justopie/justopie.github.io/_posts/2016-06-28-using-layer-states-with-xrefs.md

 Fortunately, XREF drawings are handled by AutoCAD in a similar fashion to blocks.
 Just like a block, the RENAME command will allow a name change of any attached XREFs.

-##In Practice
+## In Practice

 In my line of work, we typically have two or three base drawings we use for referencing.
 The base drawings all have a prefix associated with the project number.
 This allows for file searches against the project number.
-A sample base drawing with project number could be *XYZ-Design.dwg*.
+A sample base drawing with project number could be _XYZ-Design.dwg_.

-Creating a XREF to that sample base drawing would create a reference name of *XYZ-Design*.
-This reference would create a layer name of *XYZ-Design|Defpoints*.
-(I don't recommend using Defpoints for drawing, but it may actually be in the base drawing.)
+Creating a XREF to that sample base drawing would create a reference name of _XYZ-Design_.
+This reference would create a layer name of _XYZ-Design⎮Defpoints_. ( I don't recommend using Defpoints for drawing, but it may actually be in the base drawing. )

-For my next project, my design base drawing could be name *ABC-Design.dwg*.
-Naturally, the *XYZ* and *ABC* prefixes do not match.
+For my next project, my design base drawing could be name _ABC-Design.dwg_.
+Naturally, the _XYZ_ and _ABC_ prefixes do not match.
 This causes the previously exported layer states to not work.

-To remedy this, I will remove the *XYZ* or *ABC* prefix.
-Thus the design base drawing would now have a reference name of *Design*.
-This name change now provides a standard layer name (i.e.: Design|Defpoints) between projects.
+To remedy this, I will remove the _XYZ_ or _ABC_ prefix.
+Thus the design base drawing would now have a reference name of _Design_.
+This name change now provides a standard layer name ( i.e.: Design⎮Defpoints ) between projects.
 With the standard layer name, you can now import layer states between projects.